sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 	: * If you are using Windows, we still recommend the [Tera Term](https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows) serial terminal but there are plenty of alternatives.
 Please see our [Serial Terminal Basics tutorial](https://learn.sparkfun.com/tutorials/terminal-basics) for more details.
 		* Open the connection to the CH340 using **115200 baud** `6` - **Put the ESP32 firmware into WiFi mode**
-	: * When you have the Serial Terminal open, you should see the **RTK_X5>** console prompt.
+	: * When you have the Serial Terminal open, you should see the **`RTK_X5>`** console prompt.
 If you do not, hit Enter on your keyboard.
-If needed, click the **RESET** button on the front of the RTK mosaic-X5 to restart the ESP32 firmware.
+If needed, click the ++"RESET"++ button on the front of the RTK mosaic-X5 to restart the ESP32 firmware.

 		<figure markdown>
 		[![Console Prompt](./assets/img/hookup_guide/Console_Prompt.png){ width="400" }](./assets/img/hookup_guide/Console_Prompt.png "Click to enlarge")